jamesleocodes/DSA/README.md

 4. Enhancing documentation

 ## License
-This project is open source and available under the MIT License.
+This project is open source and available under the MIT [LICENSE](LICENSE) .